Scopevisio/eudgc/README.md

 [Trustlist](https://de.dscg.ubirch.com/trustList/DSC/)

-The certificate that signed the TLS certificate of this site was issued by D-Trust GmbH (which is a subsidary of the Bundesdruckerei Gruppe (German government agency for printing).
+The certificate that signed the TLS certificate of this site was issued by D-Trust GmbH.
+D-Trust is a subsidary of the Bundesdruckerei Gruppe (German government agency for printing).

-Basically a certificate is thus valid when it was signed by one of the certificates in this trustlist.
+Basically a EuDGC-COVID certificate is thus valid when it was digitally signed by one of the certificates in the trustlist.
 The X509  cerficates can be obtained by saving the contents of the "rawData" property and decoding the base64 to binary.
-Then the certicates can be viewed using
+After that a certicate can be viewed using

 ```
 openssl -inform der -text < your_binary_data.bin
 ```

 The publickeys are part of the X509 certificates of course.
-Using openssl or other cryptolibraries you can also convert those certificates to the more common PEM format.
+Using openssl or other cryptolibraries you can also convert those certificates into the more common PEM format.

 ## Installation